Understanding Hash Collisions

 What Is a Hash Collision?

-A hash collision happens when two different inputs generate the same hash output.
-While collisions are mathematically inevitable due to the pigeonhole principle (finite outputs for infinite inputs), secure hash functions make them computationally impractical to exploit.
+A hash collision happens when two distinct inputs generate the same hash output.
+While collisions are inevitable (due to finite outputs for infinite inputs), secure hash functions make them impractical to exploit.

 The Birthday Paradox

-The probability of collisions increases faster than expected due to the birthday paradox.
+The probability of collisions grows faster than expected.
 For example:

 Security Risks of Hash Collisions